-The word CHECK or TRBL on the Keypad's display, accompanied by a rapid "beeping" at the Keypad, indicates that there is a trouble condition in the system.

-To silence the beeping sound for "check" conditions, press any key.
+The word CHECK or TRBL on the Keypad's display, accompanied by a rapid "beeping" at the Keypad, indicates there is a trouble condition in the system.
+To silence the beeping sound for trouble conditions, press any key.

-- A display of "CHECK" or "TRBL" accompanied by a display of "CALL SERVICE" indicates that a problem exists with the system that eliminates some of the protection.
-CALL FOR SERVICE IMMEDIATELY. - 2.
-A display of "CHECK" or "TRBL" accompanied by a display of one or more zone descriptors indicates that a problem exists with those zone(s).
-First, determine if the zone(s) displayed are intact and make them so if they are not.
-If the problem has been corrected, key an OFF sequence (Security Code plus OFF) to clear the display.
-If the display persists, CALL FOR SERVICE IMMEDIATELY. - 3.
-A display of "CHECK" or "TRBL" accompanied by a numeric display of "6XX," where XX = 01-16, indicates a trouble on a supervised relay (corresponding relay number 01-16) - 4.
-A display of "CHECK" or "TRBL"accompanied by a numeric display of "8XX," where XX = 00-31, indicates a trouble on a peripheral device (connected to the panel's keypad terminals) of the corresponding device address (00-31) - 5.
-A display of "CHECK" or "TRBL" accompanied by a numeric display of "9XX," where XX = 00-99, indicates that a system trouble exists (dialers, bell outputs, ground fault, etc).
+- "CHECK" or "TRBL" display accompanied by a display of "CALL SERVICE" indicates that a problem exists with the system that eliminates some of the protection.
+CALL FOR SERVICE IMMEDIATELY. - "CHECK" or "TRBL" display accompanied by a display of one or more zone descriptors indicate that a problem exists with those zone(s).
+First, determine if the zone(s) displayed are intact (this may include Fire and Waterflow type zones) and make them so if they are not.
+If the problem has been corrected, key an OFF sequence (Code plus OFF) to clear the "CHECK" or "TRBL" display.
+If the display persists, CALL FOR SERVICE IMMEDIATELY. - "CHECK" or "TRBL" display accompanied by a display of "6XX," where XX = 01-32, indicates a trouble on a supervised relay (corresponding relay number 01-32). - "CHECK" or "TRBL" display accompanied by a display of "8XX," where XX = 00-30, indicates a trouble on a peripheral device (connected to the panel's keypad terminals). - "CHECK" or "TRBL" display accompanied by a display of "9XX," where XX = 00-99, indicates a system trouble exists (dialers, Notification Appliance Circuits, ground fault, etc.).
 These zones are as follows:

+'''

 970: Bell 1 Output 975: Dialer 2

-971: Bell 2 Output 987: Voice Module
+971: Bell 2 Output 988: 2^{nd} RF Receiver - not receiving signals

-972: Earth Ground Fault 988: 2nd RF Receiver 973: J2 Trigger Output 990: 1st RF Receiver -
+972: Earth Ground Fault 990: 1^{st} RF Receiver - not receiving signals

+973: J2 Trigger Output 997: Polling Loop Short

-974: Dialer 1 990: 1st RF Receiver - not receiving signals
+974: Dialer 1

+'''